commercetools/test-data/docs/contributing/test-data-models-overview.md

   });
 ```

-We're exporting one builder for each representation (REST and GRAPHQL) of the data models for each of which we use the respective `fields-config` file detailed above.
+We're exporting one builder for each representation (REST and GraphQL) of the data models for each of which we use the respective `fields-config` file detailed above.

 ## Testing